vgacentrifuge/pcb/README.md

 With an 800x600=480 000 pixel grid, 16 bit color depth, it makes sense to use a 512K x 16 bit SRAM.
 We do however also want to make the SRAM easy to address.

-800 bits of X-coordinate rounds up to 10 bits.
+800 pixels of X-coordinate rounds up to 10 bits.
-600 bit of Y-coordinate also rounds up to 10 bits.
+600 pixels of Y-coordinate also rounds up to 10 bits.
 A 20 bit address means 2^20 = 1M x 16bit SRAM.

 This size would also allow us to support 1024x768 (XGA), but speed is a bigger issue.
 XGA has a pixel clock of 15.3ns.

-If we stick to SVGA, the [IS61WV102416FBLL-10TLI ](https://no.mouser.com/ProductDetail/ISSI/IS61WV102416FBLL-10TLI?qs=HXFqYaX1Q2y%2F6qe553VRZQ%3D%3D) could work.
+If we stick to SVGA, the [IS61WV102416FBLL-10TLI](https://no.mouser.com/ProductDetail/ISSI/IS61WV102416FBLL-10TLI?qs=HXFqYaX1Q2y%2F6qe553VRZQ%3D%3D) could work.
 It is Async, with 10ns read cycle and write cycle.
 The packaging is TSOP-48, which we should be able to solder on.
 It takes 3.3V.